How to Jump Start a Motorcycle Battery

 - Clamp the black negative terminal on the live battery, but make sure you place the opposite negative clamp on a grounded and unpainted metal surface of your motorcycle.
 Typically, the chassis is suitable for this.

-- Start the vehicle with the good battery.
+- Start the motorcycle with the good battery.
+Do NOT start the car.

-- After a few minutes, try starting up your motorcycle.
-Allow it to run for a few minutes and then carefully disconnect the cables in the reverse order they were connected.
+- Allow it to run for a few minutes and then carefully disconnect the cables in the reverse order they were connected.

 It’s important to place the negative clamp a safe distance from the battery because this connection often makes a spark and could cause a potential hazard.
 If your battery is a sealed Yuasa AGM battery, there’s almost no risk of fire, but keeping the negative clamp away from the battery is a best practice.